Skip to content

 Built-in Actions

-It is worth mentioning that before you start creating your own action, it is a good idea to check the ones already available out of the box in Vyuh.
+It is worth mentioning that before you start creating your own action, it is a good idea to check the ones already available out-of-the-box in Vyuh.
 These include:

 • Navigation